Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-ContentType`
     - ContentType is being deprecated without being replaced.
 It will be inferred from MapType

+## Az.MachineLearning

+### `Get-AzMlWebServiceKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzMlWebServiceKeys alias will be removed in an upcoming breaking change release

+## Az.MarketplaceOrdering

+### `Get-AzMarketplaceTerms`

+- Cmdlet breaking-change will happen to all parameter set
+  - Cmdlet will call GET /subscriptions/{subscriptionId}/providers/Microsoft.MarketplaceOrdering/offerTypes/{offerType}/publishers/{publisherId}/offers/{offerId}/plans/{planId}/agreements/current by default in an upcoming breaking change release.

+## Az.Media

+### `Get-AzMediaServiceKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzMediaServiceKeys alias will be removed in an upcoming breaking change release

+### `Sync-AzMediaServiceStorageKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Sync-AzMediaServiceStorageKeys alias will be removed in an upcoming breaking change release

 ## Az.Monitor

 ### `Add-AzAutoscaleSetting`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'New-AzAutoscaleSetting' is replacing this cmdlet.
+  - API version bump up to 2022-10-01, input/output type will be also updated to match the new API version

 ### `Disable-AzActivityLogAlert`